TN 3 (02-02)

 Using an Internet website as a third party source of information should be done only after the technician follows the regular steps in the development and contact process; i.e., beneficiaries or representative payees are always contacted first for information, then a third party source.
 (See GN 02607.680A for priority of contact.)

 If the beneficiary cannot provide the information to SSA, the technician can use the website instead of directly contacting the correctional institution for information (via telephone or fax).
 The internet website can be used to obtain the information needed to complete development on an individual as long as it is timely and contains the information needed for determining whether suspension will apply or not.
+For information on the approved internet websites you can use to verify inmate information, see GN 02607.680D.2.

 2. Internet sources